 My experience has been in both online and offline settings.
 Though there are differences, the experience of connecting with someone ultimately will remain similar.
 My style is to be a person’s motivator and the emotional person they “sit” beside.
 I am so grateful for the opportunity for people to trust me with their feelings and vulnerabilities.
 Content viewed can stir up emotions, ones that perhaps folks didn’t know they had within.
 That is the beauty of art, whether through theatre, film, workshops and discussions and visual exhibitions.
 Art has a wonderful way of transforming us, deeply connecting us and the privilege to be with someone in their moment of connection is humbling and unites us as human beings.

-Amanda (they/them) is a neurodiverse, queer, Chinese, recovering perfectionist and empathic human living in Tkaronto (Toronto).
+Amanda (they/them) is a recovering perfectionist and empathic human living in Tkaronto (Toronto).
 Their goal is to leave every conversation knowing that the individual feels a little more heard than when they began.
 Amanda loves to discuss creativity and mental health.
 They have been trained as a peer support and completed their Mental Health First Aid certification.
 When Amanda isn’t an Active Listener, they facilitate arts and mental health workshops and work in arts administration.

 For rates, please contact me through the contact form.
 Share your event details (date, possible shift times, any content warnings to be aware of and description of event).
-Community rates are available through a sliding scale.
+Community rates are available.
 This is reserved for charities and not for profits that are racialized and marginalized community organizers and who are serving this community.